Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Filters can include:

-Providers: Add doctors, hospitals, and other providers to view plans that include those providers in-network.
+Providers: Add doctors, hospitals, or other healthcare professionals or facilities to view plans that include those providers in-network.

-Prescriptions: Add medications to see which plans cover specific prescriptions.
+Prescriptions: Add prescription drugs to see which plans cover specific prescriptions.

-Metal level: Filter by metal level to view plan results by cost-sharing level.
+Metal levels: ACA health plans are categorized into metal levels that reflect how costs are shared between the consumer and the carrier.
 Consumers who are eligible for cost-sharing reductions (CSR) can receive additional cost-sharing benefits on Silver plans.

 Reminder on budget tradeoffs